Kenya-West/ansible-my/README.md

 - **Test on multiple environments**
 - **Update documentation**

+## 📚 Roadmap

+- **Make roles idempotent**: Ensure all roles can be run multiple times without side effects.
+For example, there are multiple `ansible.builtin.shell` tasks that do not really check if teh action needs to be performed or not;
+- **Publish reusable roles**: Extract common functionality into reusable roles for the Ansible Galaxy;
+- **Improve documentation**: Add more examples and usage scenarios;
+- **Avoid naming conflicts**: Ensure that role names and variable names do not conflict with existing Ansible Galaxy roles and own codebase.
+That means to add prefixes to roles and variables, e.g. `kwtoolset_` for custom roles.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.